nickojelly/nickojelly.github.io/content/en/blog/Sub_component_embedding.md

 composite_embedding_vector = np.mean(stacked_arrays, axis=0)
 ```

-This approach does work and provide reasonable results for examples like this, but what we gain in simplicity here, we lose in peformance.
-While not the case in this example, there's are many job listings were the balance between the categories is very heavily skewed in one direction.
-For example a job posting for a **Full Stack Developer** may only list 3 responsibilities, while listing over 20 tools and frameworks.
-A simple fix for this is to take the average of the SCE's for each category, and then take the average of the resulting vectors to create our CEV.
+This approach does work and provide reasonable results for examples like this, but what we gain in simplicity here, we lose in performance.
+While not the case in this example, there is are many job listings where the balance between the categories is very heavily skewed in one direction.
+For example, a job posting for a **Full Stack Developer** may only list 3 responsibilities, while listing over 20 tools and frameworks.
+A simple fix for this is to take the average of the SCEs for each category, and then take the average of the resulting vectors to create our CEV.

 ```python
 import numpy as np